KazeNoYumeX/leetcode-record/README.md

 ---
-Description: TypeScript, PHP, Python, JavaScript, MySQL Solutions for Leetcode
+Description: LeetCode solutions using PHP, TypeScript, Python, and Go.
 ---

 # LeetCode